vScripter/ProcessIsolation/README.md

 ComputerName ServiceName ServiceDescription ServiceStatus ServiceType
 ------------ ----------- ------------------ ------------- -----------
-localhost    wuauserv    Windows Update           Running Shared
+localhost    wuauserv    Windows Update           Running Share
 ```

 <a name="Set-ServiceType">
 #### Set-ServiceType
 [***Back to top***](#Title)

-This function uses WMI to actually set the desired service type to either 'Shared' or 'Own'.
+This function uses WMI to actually set the desired service type to either 'Share' or 'Own'.

 Since this can potentially produce undesired activity, this function fully supports -WhatIf and -Confirm.